ghb24/NECI_STABLE/documentation/sphinx_src_build/source/input/logging.rst

     weighted triple excitations, and the 'NoACDets(4)' largest quadruple excitations from this calculation to also histogram.

+**REDUCEDPOPSFILE** [iWritePopsEvery] [iPopsPartEvery]
+    This works in the same way as the normal popsfile, but only every iPopsPartEvery particle is printed out.

 **POPSFILE** [iWritePopsEvery]
     Default: on.
 Default iWritePopsEvery (optional argument) 100000.
     Print out the determinants every iWritePopsEvery Monte-Carlo cycles.